cameronpit/Unblocker/GUIDE.md

          // MARK: Inner loop
          // may be executed tens of thousands of times
          //
-         for block in currentBoard {
+         for block in currentBoard where !block.isFixed{
             let length = block.length
             if block.isHorizontal {